 - Loss of limb or sight

 The first step in protecting your legal rights is to seek the qualified counsel of an experienced attorney who handles cases of medical and hospital malpractice.
-Our qualified attorneys can sit down with you to discuss your questions and concerns and determine your best course of action.
+The attorneys at The Oshman Firm do not tolerate recklessness, especially from healthcare professionals who have a moral obligation to heal and care for the people.
+We can sit down with you to discuss your questions and concerns and determine your best course of action.
 Please contact us today by calling 800-400-8182.